MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-webinars.md

         Set-CsTeamsEventsPolicy -Identity <policy name> -EventAccessType Everyone
         ```

+> [!IMPORTANT]
+> If **Anonymous users can join a meeting** is turned off in **Meeting settings**, anonymous users can't join webinars.
+To learn more and enable this setting, see [Meeting settings in Teams](meeting-settings-in-teams.md).

 ## Configure meeting registration

 If you want to use webinars, meeting registration must be turned on.

 You can use the Teams admin center under **Meetings** > **Meeting policies** to set up meeting registration and webinars.

-> [!IMPORTANT]
-> **AllowPrivateMeetingScheduling** must be set to **True** for **AllowMeetingRegistration** to work.

 ### Meeting registration

 If you turn on **Meeting registration**, users in your organization can schedule webinars and meetings requiring registration.
 By default, this is turned on.
 If you want to turn off meeting registration and webinars, set this policy to **Off**.

-> [!IMPORTANT]
-> **Private meeting scheduling** must be on for meeting registration to work.
-By default, this policy is turned on in the Teams admin center.
+**Private meeting scheduling** must be on for meeting registration to work.
+Find out more about [private meeting scheduling](meeting-policies-in-teams-general.md).

 For students in education tenants, this policy is turned off by default.
 For more information on how to enable private meeting scheduling for students, see [Teams for Education policies and policy packages](policy-packages-edu.md).

 #### Who can register

 > [!NOTE]
 > This policy does not apply to the new webinar experience.
-To configure who can register for the new webinar experience, use Set-CsTeamsEventsPolicy -EventAccessType, as shown in [configure the new webinar experience with PowerShell](#configure-the-new-webinar-experience-with-powershell).
+To configure who can register for the new webinar experience, use `Set-CsTeamsEventsPolicy -EventAccessType`, as shown in [configure the new webinar experience with PowerShell](#configure-the-new-webinar-experience-with-powershell).

 This policy controls which users can register and attend webinars with meeting registration only.
 This policy has two options, which are only available if **Meeting registration** is turned on.
 By default, **Who can register** is set to **Everyone**.

 If you select **Everyone**, all users, including anonymous users, can register for and attend webinars.
 If you select **Everyone in the organization**, only users in your organization can register for and attend webinars.
 If meeting registration is turned off, the **Who can register** setting will not be available and no one can register for webinars.

-> [!NOTE]
-> The default value for **Who can register** is **Everyone in the organization** in education tenants.
+The default value for **Who can register** is **Everyone in the organization** in education tenants.
 For more information, see [Teams for Education Policy Wizard](easy-policy-setup-edu.md).

 ## Collect webinar and meeting registration attendance